 - tiredness and jet lag

-- difficulty adapting to absence of familiar comforts and possessions
+- missing familiar comforts and possessions

-- witnessing social deprivation and poverty
+- witnessing poverty

 - crowded roads and dangerous public transport

 Experiencing culture shock is normal.
 With time and adjustment to the new culture you are living in, the feelings you experience should pass.
 The following tips can help you to cope with culture shock:

 - Before you travel, find out about the culture, laws and customs of the country you are going to.

 - Consider learning some of the language – even knowing a few words can make you feel less isolated.

 - Try to get adequate sleep, regular exercise and eat well.